whprocter/RPr-Chakraborty-2021/docs/report/report.md

 ## Study design

-The reproduction study will try to implement the original study as closely as possible to reproduce the map of county level distribution of COVID-19 incidence rate, the summary statistics and bivariate correlation for disability characteristics and COVID-19 incidence, and the generalized estimating equations.
+The reproduction study will try to implement the original study as closely as possible to reproduce the map of county level distribution of COVID-19 incidence rate, the summary statistics and bivariate correlation for disability characteristics and COVID-19 incidence, and the effect estimates of the generalized estimating equations.
 Our two confirmatory hypotheses are that we will be able to exactly reproduce Chakraborty's results as presented in figure 1, table 1, and table 2 of Chakraborty (2021).
 Stated as null hypotheses:

 > H1: There is a less than perfect match between Chakraborty's bivariate correlation coefficient for each disability/sociodemographic variable and COVID-19 incidence rate and our bivariate correlation coefficient for each disability/sociodemographic variable and COVID-19 incidence rate.

-> H2: There is a less than perfect match between Chakraborty's beta coefficient for the GEE of each disability/sociodemographic variable and our beta coefficient for the GEE of each disability/sociodemographic variable.
+> H2: There is a less than perfect match between Chakraborty's GEE-based beta coefficient estimates for the of each disability/sociodemographic variable and our GEE-based beta coefficient estimates for the GEE of each disability/sociodemographic variable.

 There are multiple models being tested within each of the two hypotheses.
 That is, H1 and H2 both encompass five models, including one for each dimension of socio-demographics: race, ethnicity, poverty status, age, and biological sex.